 In Our Own Words: thoughts on the community experience from students, teachers, and community leaders

-Mission Patches that flew on previous SSEP flight opportunities: your community will fly one too!
+Mission Patches, that flew on previous SSEP flight opportunities: your community will fly one too!

-SSEP Mission 3 to ISS Flight Opportunity page
+SSEP Mission 19 to ISS main page

-SSEP Mission 2 to ISS Flight Opportunity page
+SSEP Mission 18 to ISS main page

 f.
 Have the class read the Microgravity Science Background and Microgravity Experiment Case Studies documents (both found in the Document Library), and have a deep and broad class-wide discussion on the different categories of science addressed.
 This should really get the experiment design juices flowing.
 Note that some of the nine science categories are more suited to lower grade levels (5-8), such as Seeds and Plant Studies, and Fish and Other Aquatic Life.
 So decide if there are specific science categories you might want to skip based on grade level appropriateness.

-Have the class also read the Using Biologicals In SSEP Experiments: Dormant Forms, Fixatives and Growth Inhibitors document to understand how to plan a biological experiment so that it can remain dormant until it is activated in orbit, and how the experiment can be ‘turned off’ before it is reintroduced to gravity as the mini-laboratory is brought back to Earth.
+Have the class also read the Using Biologicals In SSEP Experiments: Dormant Forms, Fixatives and Growth Inhibitors document to understand how to plan a biological experiment so that it can remain dormant until it is activated in orbit, and how the experiment can be ‘turned off’ (if needed) before it is reintroduced to gravity as the mini-laboratory is brought back to Earth.

 g.
 You might have the class read the Master List of Experiment Samples document (found in the Document Library) as one means to start researching typical examples of experiment samples (fluids and/or solids) that are used across the different categories of microgravity research experiments, e.g., freeze-dried bacteria and a separate growth medium; or radish seeds and distilled water.
 Note that for SSEP on the Space Shuttle, student teams were required to only use experiment samples on this Master List.
 But for SSEP on ISS there is no such requirement, given the capabilities of the new mini-lab being used (the Fluids Mixing Enclosure or FME).
 For SSEP on ISS, the Master List only serves as a good reference document.